Thursday, February 23, 2017 (8:00 a.m. to 4:30 p.m.)

 Bud Bobber, Ogletree Deakins

 The strategic HR professional must see the big picture.
-Trends in the law cannot be fully appreciated based solely on the news of the day.
-A slightly broader view is required.
-This session will review the developing employment law landscape by highlighting the important changes in the last year and putting them in context.
-You’ll hear our expert’s assessment of the key developments in the law and the trends these reflect for employers.
+A broader view helps employers understand the significance, scope, and real-world implications of employment law changes.
+This session will review the developing labor and employment law landscape by highlighting the important changes in the last year and putting them in context.
+You’ll also gain critical insight into what looms ahead for 2017 and beyond based on a new presidential administration.
+The presenter will discuss:

-- Experts assessment of the impact of those changes.
+- Expert legal assessment of the impact of those changes and how to respond

 9:45 to 10:45 a.m.